anilpank/uxBible/README.md

 We would be targeting incremental user experience improvement here.
 The goal is to lower cognitive friction.

-1. **Shapes Hack** - Let's make our UIs easy for the brain to de construct, by using shapes.
+1. **SHAPES HACK** - Let's make our UIs easy for the brain to de construct, by using shapes.
  - The brain loves easy to see shapes.
  - Central vision is a high brain CPU resource.
  - Peripheral vision is a low brain CPU resource.